 This webpage is provided with links to various guidelines to help facilitate your required papers or projects.
 These are only general guidelines so be SURE to confirm with your instructor about specific requirements.

-Your instructor might include this as a requirement; follow the directions at POSTER_template
+Your instructor might include a poster as a requirement; follow the directions at Powerpoint Poster Template.

 General Paper Guidelines